dustin-decker/open-core-licensing-demo/README.md

 This is how Hashicorp's Open Core Vault product works.
 There are no-op open source stubs for enterprise features: https://github.com/hashicorp/vault/blob/d341378c6353a9e0f776ca024215ea11be8672df/vault/policy_util.go

-In practice, an enterprise build would involve applying the enterprise patchset, and then running the build with the `enterprise` tag.
+In practice, an enterprise build would involve copying in the enterprise files, and then running the build with the `enterprise` tag.

 ## Demonstration